xerolinux/XeroHub/content/download.md

 # 🐧 Download XeroLinux

-Welcome to the official download page for **XeroLinux** — a fast, lightweight, and finely tuned Linux experience.
+Welcome to the official download page for **XeroLinux**, a fast, lightweight, and finely tuned Linux experience.
+The **Demo** is completely free and lets you explore XeroLinux in a VM before committing.
+The **Unlocked** edition includes the full installer and all features, available through a small donation.
+This isn't a paywall or a demand, just a gentle ask: if you find value in this project, your support helps keep it alive and actively developed.
+It also helps me, the developer, navigate the ongoing economic crisis in Lebanon.
+Whether you donate or not, thank you for being here.

 <div align="center">